Cow dung: Ecology

 Cow dung provides food for a wide range of animal and fungus species, which break it down and recycle it into the food chain and into the soil.

 In areas where cattle (or other mammals with similar dung) are not native, there are often also no native species which can break down their dung, and this can lead to infestations of pests such as flies and parasitic worms.
 In Australia, dung beetles from elsewhere have been introduced to help recycle the cattle dung back into the soil. (see the Australian Dung Beetle Project and Dr. George Bornemissza).

 Cattle have a natural aversion to feeding around their own dung.
 This can lead to the formation of taller ungrazed patches of heavily fertilized sward.
 These habitat patches, termed "islets", can be beneficial for many grassland arthropods, including spiders (Araneae) and bugs (Hemiptera).
 They have an important function in maintaining biodiversity in heavily utilized pastures.

 Variants

 A buffalo chip, also called a meadow muffin, is the name for a large, flat, dried piece of dung deposited by the American bison.
 Well dried buffalo chips were among the few things that could be collected and burned on the prairie and were used by the Plains Indians, settlers and pioneers, and homesteaders as a source of cooking heat and warmth.

 Bison dung is sometimes referred to by the name nik-nik.
 This word is a borrowing from the Sioux language (which probably originally borrowed it from a northern source).
-In modern Sioux, nik-nik can refer to the feces of any bovine, including domestic cattle.
+In modern Sioux, nik-nik can refer to the faeces of any bovine, including domestic cattle.
 It has also come to be used, especially in Lakota, to refer to lies or broken promises, analogously to the vulgar English term "bullshit" as a figure of speech.